-3. Student must show comprehension of basic level reading and writing.
+3. Students must show comprehension of basic level reading and writing.

-- Option 1– Take college accuplacer (Assessment) testing and place into a minimum of ENG-50(Basic English Composition) and REA-82 (Reading Level II) or show proof of having taken Accuplacer at another institution with placement in MVC college catalog equivalent course or above.
-Students can schedule the test by:
+- Option 1– Take college assessment and place into a minimum of English 1A or show proof of having taken an assessment (English and Reading) at another institution with placement in MVC college catalog equivalent course or above.
+Students can schedule the assessment by:

 - Email: firstname.lastname@example.org or

 - Option 2-Provide proof of successfully completing ENG-50 (Basic English Composition) and REA-82 (Reading Level II) at Moreno Valley College, Riverside City College, or Norco College, or the equivalent of those classes at a different college.

 - Option 3- Provide proof of college degree (Associate’s or higher) from an accredited institution.

 - Option 4- Provide proof of having taken the POST Entry-Level Law Enforcement Test Battery (PELLETB) with a T-score of 40 or above.
 The score must be within the preceding 12 months of the class start date.
 Please submit the T-score letter the agency sent you.